pv-baxi/esp32ess/docs/README.md

 For sending the desired ESS power towards the Multiplus, I'm using command 0x37 (CommandWriteViaID).
 This command is described on higher level (as MK3 interface command) in the [Victron manual](https://www.victronenergy.com/upload/documents/Technical-Information-Interfacing-with-VE-Bus-products-MK2-Protocol-3-14.pdf).

 In chapter 7.3.11 the description starts with the 0x37 command ID.
 The bytes to be sent before I found out by sniffing the data between the MK3 interface and the Multiplus when running VEConnect software.
-Here an example of the full command:
+Here an example of the full command in HEX format:

-0x98 0xF7 0xFE 0xXX 0x00 0xE6 **0x37** 0x02 0x83 0xLO 0xHI 0xCC 0xFF
+98 F7 FE XX 00 E6 **37** 02 83 LO HI YY FF
-* 0x98 0xF7 = looks like a device address (from MK3? or to Multiplus?)
+* 98 F7 = looks like a device address (from MK3? or to Multiplus?)
-* 0xFE      = differentiates between a data frame (0xFE) and a synchronization frame (0xFD)
+* FE      = differentiates between a data frame (0xFE) and a synchronization frame (0xFD)
-* 0xXX      = frame number as increasing counter wrapping between 0 and 127.
+* XX      = frame number as increasing counter wrapping between 0 and 127.
 In our command, it has to match the last frame number send/received over the VE.Bus plus +1.
 If this number is not correct, the command will be ignored by the Multiplus.
-* 0x00 0xE6 = two-bytes number, which can be self-defined within some boundaries.
+* 00 E6 = two-bytes number, which can be self-defined within some boundaries.
 It is repeated by the Multiplus in its acknowledgment responses.
 With that we can find out if the the Multiplus is answering to our own command.
-* 0x37      = CommandWriteViaID
+* 37      = CommandWriteViaID
-* 0x02      = Flags, 0x02 = RAMvar and no EEPROM storage
+* 02      = flags according to MK3 manual: 0x02 = RAMvar and no EEPROM storage
-* 0x83      = ID = address of ESS power in assistand memory
+* 83      = ID, address of ESS power value in assistant memory

-For the complete command, look in my code into prepareESScommand() and the following functions for byte replacements and checksum.
+* LO      = low-byte of our desired 16 bit integer ESS power value
+* HI      = high-byte of our desired 16 bit integer ESS power value
+* YY      = Checksum
+* FF      = End Of Frame character

+Note that the command cannot be sent just like this.
+Before sending out, byte-replacement needs to be done and then the checksum needs to be calculated.

+#### Byte replacement

+After the pure VE.Bus commmand has been assembled, this function searches through the command bytes following the frame number and replaces bytes between 0xFA and 0xFF with the following two-bytes sequences:
+* 0xFA -> 0xFA 0x7A
+* 0xFB -> 0xFA 0x7B
+* 0xFC -> 0xFA 0x7C
+* 0xFD -> 0xFA 0x7D
+* 0xFE -> 0xFA 0x7E
+* 0xFF -> 0xFA 0x7F

+#### Checksum calculation

+After the command has been assembled and 0xFA..FF has been replaced, a checksum needs to be added.
+The checksum is 8 bit and for a frame of N bytes from 0..(N-1) it is calculated as:

+0xYY = 1 - b[2] - b[3] - b[4] - ... - b[N-2] - b[N-1]

+Like all the other data, it's not allowed to be between 0xFA and 0xFF.
+So in case of such result, an 0xFA is inserted in front of the checksum and also included into the checksum calculation.
+Finally the "End Of Frame" character 0xFF is appended to the command.
+Then it's ready to be send out.

 ## VE.Bus receive frames